 What do I do when I arrive in the department?

-Please check in with the receptionist.
-She will direct you to the waiting area where you may take a seat.
+Upon arrival please check in with the receptionist.
+S/he will direct you to the waiting area where you may take a seat.

 Will I be seen on time?